se4ai2324-uniba/MalURLs/docs/modelcard.md

 ## Model Details

+The Random Forest classifier is a popular machine learning algorithm available in the scikit-learn library, it belongs to the ensemble learning family and is renowned for its versatility and robustness in both classification and regression tasks.
+Random Forest works by creating multiple decision trees during training and combining their predictions to make more accurate and stable predictions.
+We started from a dataset of URL features, dividing it in:
+- 80% training
+- 20% testing
+IThen the Random Forest classifier model has been trained on a subset of features got by a phase of feature selection and training (and testing) features are the following:
+-  Number of dots
+-  Path length
+-  URL length
+-  Hostname lenghth
+-  Number of digits
+-  Subdomain level
+-  Path level
+-  Number of dhash symbols
+-  Presence of IP address
+-  Number of query components
+-  Query length
+-  Number of Ampersand symbols
+-  Number of anderscore symbols
+-  Presence HTTPS in URL
+-  Number of percenent

-We use Random Forest Classifier to detect malicious URLs.
-After employing the Random Forest algorithm, we evaluated the significance of various features in the classification process.
+After employing this first training, we evaluated the significance of various features in the classification process.
 To refine our model further, we identified the top four features that played a crucial role in distinguishing malicious URLs:
 - Number of dots
 - Path length
 - URL length